ctechfilmuniversity/lecture_ws2425_creative_coding_1/docs/04_submissions/gerdes/02/cc1_ws2425_02_gerdes.md

 ![](./img/happy-preview.gif)

-> Disclaimer:
-> In `ml5`, since version 1.0 video / audio input is broken when using Firefox.
+> Disclaimer: In `ml5`, since version 1.0 audio input is broken when using Firefox.
+This sketch will only work in either Safari or Chrome.<br>**Log Message**: Das Verbinden von AudioNodes aus AudioContexten mit verschiedener Sample-Rate wird derzeit nicht unterstützt.
-> I created an [issue](https://github.com/ml5js/ml5-next-gen/issues/245) for that.
-> Because of this, all of my submissions containing any ml5 code are exclusively confirmed to be working using Chrome.

 Follow the first instruction after 'loading...' :)